saptarshibasu/azure-study/README.md

   * BGP route
   * System route
 * Deploy a virtual appliance into a different subnet than the resources that route through the virtual appliance are deployed in.
 Deploying the virtual appliance to the same subnet, then applying a route table to the subnet that routes traffic through the virtual appliance, can result in routing loops, where traffic never leaves the subnet
-* NAT Gateway is a completely managed service throgh which goes all the outbound connections to the internet.
+* NAT Gateway is a completely managed service through which goes all the outbound connections to the internet.
 The NAT gateway does the address translation from the private IP to a fixed range of public IP.
 This helps in whitelisting IPs
 * Load Balancer is for the inbound connections

 ### DNS